jozefg/drafts/reading-logict.markdown

 If you're interested in doing this yourself, I highly recommend it!
 I've learned a *lot* about practical engineering with Haskell, as well as really clever and elegant Haskell code.

-Like using a church list to represent a logic computation!
+One thing I've always enjoyed about the Haskell ecosystem is that some of the most interesting code is often quite easy to read given some time.

 [logict]: http://hackage.haskell.org/package/logict